 Miami, Florida-October 24, 2022- Threading the City Celebrates Miami and the Burgeoning of the World of Textile Arts.

 A great range of experimental textile art exhibitions, workshops, lectures, studio visits, installations, and events will thread across Miami from October-January 2022.
-Threading the City is a fusion of the Fiber Artists Miami Association (FAMA) and Aluna Art Foundation, Artnezs, Little River, The CAMP Gallery, North Miami, HARTVEST Project @ Pinecrest Gardens, Pinecrest, The Museum of Contemporary Art of the Americas, formerly known as Kendall Art Center, Piero AtchugarryMiami Design District, Art Seen 365, RTCurated, Instituto Cultural de Mexico Miami at the Consulado General de Mexico, Miami, Partners for Art & Design, and World Textile Art (WTA), and the Collective 62, Liberty City.
+Threading the City is a fusion of the Fiber Artists Miami Association (FAMA) and Aluna Art Foundation, Artnezs, Little River, The CAMP Gallery, North Miami, HARTVEST Project @ Pinecrest Gardens, Pinecrest, The Museum of Contemporary Art of the Americas, formerly known as Kendall Art Center, Piero Atchugarry GalleryMiami Design District, Art Seen 365, RTCurated, Instituto Cultural de Mexico Miami at the Consulado General de Mexico, Miami, Partners for Art & Design, and World Textile Art (WTA), and the Collective 62, Liberty City.

 The city-wide events are an investment in economic, cultural, and social platforms that revitalize and showcase the extraordinary talent of local and international textile artists.